sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 I was working in the office, when, suddenly, the green emergency exit sign on the ceiling flashed to ~300% regular brightness, then back again.
 Seconds later, I received an alert on my phone that my homelab had gone to battery power - the UPS had taken over.
 Five seconds later, the UPS was back on mains power.

-{% picture 2018/outages/ups-battery.png alt="Kibana logs, showing UPS switching into battery mode" %}
+{% asset 2018/outages/ups-battery.png alt="Kibana logs, showing UPS switching into battery mode" %}

 Theory: an unexpected power spike occured in central Tallinn, my office and home were affected.
 The spike lasted a second or two.